microsoft/FluidFramework/routerlicious/README.md

 * `docker-compose build`
 * `docker-compose up`

+For development you likely want to map your source tree into the container.
+There's an override compose file that does this for you.
+You can run it with

+* `docker-compose -f docker-compose.yml -f docker-compose.dev.yml up`

 Docker will mount your source directory into the container so you need to build prior to running it.